safops/MCBCMassacre/README.md

 ## UPDATE
 Just moments ago I made a PDF from a, I guess, Apple proprietary HEIC format of a Cease and Desist that you needed to know about.
 Literally a few seconds after the commit updating the read me I received a knock at the door, and the officer handed me this [order of protection](Correspondence/20230731-ReceivedOOP.pdf).
 If I had a social media account that wasnt censored already, Id use more colorful language.

-Do you know what you get whej atheist actors running a church try to stop a family member from raising hell about his murdered loved ones?
+Do you know what you get when atheist actors running a church try to stop a family member from raising hell about his murdered loved ones?
 [Baptism pools](Photos/PetitionersStatement.png) and long deceaeed grandfathers of the victim filing for protective orders.
 Rev. Dr. Felix G. Williams has a doctorate in Divinity, he would have never signed anything with a "baptism pool" he would have written baptismal if someone else had written it.

 He knows how to baptize too.
 But I guess [this is how you actually do it in a baptism pool](Photos/Baptism.JPG).
 New folka in an old church.